wp-plugins/youtube-channel/readme.txt

 message: There is a per-IP or per-Referer restriction configured on your API key and the request does not match these restrictions.
 Please use the Google Developers Console to update your API key configuration if request from this IP or referer should be allowed.
 -->`

+Try with following possible solutions:
+1. If you are using **Jetpack** plugin with enabled **Protect** sub plugin, disable it. (kudos to [yudhita](https://wordpress.org/support/profile/yudhita) for tip)
-Try to remove restrictions by referer or IP in your **YouTube Data API Key** and refresh page after couple minutes.
+1. Try to remove restrictions by referer or IP in your **YouTube Data API Key** and refresh page after couple minutes.
-If that does not help, please try to create new API Key for Browser w/o restrictions (not to regenerate existing one).
+1. If that does not help, please try to create new API Key for Browser w/o restrictions (not to regenerate existing one).

 We still strugling with that Google's restrictions.
 If you get final solution, please inform us asap.

 = Where to find correct Channel ID and/or Vanity custom Name? =